General information on the gambling system reform

 At the same time, it should be taken into account that the reform is estimated to reduce the market share of Veikkaus Oy.
 The proceeds of Veikkaus Oy are funnelled in their entirety to its current owner, the state of Finland.

-The income to the state currently consists of winnings disbursed to the state by Veikkaus Oy and the lottery tax it pays.
-According to the general government fiscal plan, the proceeds of Veikkaus Oy’s gambling games and the lottery tax it paid come to a total of roughly EUR 700 million per year.
+Central government revenues currently consist of profits disbursed to the state by Veikkaus Oy and the lottery tax it pays.
+According to the General Government Fiscal Plan, the proceeds of Veikkaus Oy’s gambling games and the lottery tax revenues under the current system come to about EUR 700 million per year.

 Gambling-related harm